10 Best Personal Finance Books to Read in 2021

 Before you know it, you’ll be well on your way to succeeding with money.

 10 of the Best Personal Finance Books to Add to Your Reading List

 For convenience, we’ve chosen the best books in several categories so you can pick and choose depending on your personal situation.
 From money mindset to winning in the stock market, here are the best personal finance books to add to your reading list.

-This book may have been published over two decades ago, but it still holds a lot of resonance among readers today.
+Despite it’s publishing date of over two decades ago, this personal finance book still holds a lot of resonance among readers today.

 Rich Dad, Poor Dad is told through childhood memories of the author, Robert Kiyosaki.
 This book is all about the differences between how rich and poor people think, feel about, and handle their money.
 It outlines Kiyosaki’s personal experience and the lessons he learned about money from his own father (the poor dad) and his friend’s father (the rich dad) growing up.